-How can I get the most out of it?
+How can I get the most out of nodding thistle receptacle weevils?

 Because the weevils are widely established you do not need to do anything except avoid activities that will interfere with their life cycle.
-If you must mow your thistles, wait until the first flowers turn brown.
+If you must mow your thistles then wait until the first flowers turn brown.
 This will enable most of the receptacle weevils to mature and prevent the production of late flowers.
 Avoid mowing in the early flowering stage as this kills the larvae and promotes late flowering.
 Also avoid overstocking, as hungry animals may eat all the flower buds.